sirokode/doca/springboot-restful-webservices/README.md

 There is a docker compose file, docker-compose.yml.
 This is the file you will run.

-This file defines the serives, network and dependencies between the services:
+This file defines the services, network and dependencies between the services:

-## services
+## Services
 Two services are set up, mysqldb and springboot-restful-webservices

 ### mysqldb